flumeapp/help.flumeapp.com/views/upload.md

 Click-and-drag the resize handles to adjust the cropping region, and click-and-drag the square to adjust the cropping position.

+##### Resizing Photos to Fit

+If your selected photo exceeds the [aspect ratio requirements](//misc/upload-specifications.md), an extra <kbd>Resize to Fit</kbd> option appears in the image cropping view, with the ability to also choose a custom border color.

+This ensures your landscape or portrait photos will not be cropped.

 #### Resizing Photos

 To resize a photo back to its original dimensions: